dmmlynarczyk/Learning/azure/labs/Lab_02a-Manage_Subscriptions_and_RBAC_Entra.md

-# Lab 02a - Manage Subscriptions and RBAC
+# Lab 02a - Manage Subscriptions and RBAC Entra

 **Real-World Context**: *Utilizing RBAC to control what action identities can perform and ease the burden of subscription management.*